happy9646/BookByte/BookByte/README.txt

         Each entity type can be managed through a shared interface, making the codebase cleaner and easier to maintain

-        1 Go to DataAccess project create the folder name is Repository then inside add the IRepository
+        1 Go to DataAccess project create the folder name is Repository then inside add the IRepository 2 then create the folder name is Repository then inside add the Repository class that implement the IRepository